DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson [here](TODO).

-Make sure to read this article before moving on to [Methodology Assignment 2](../../../assignments/methodology/02), which is due on Monday, October 30th.
+Make sure to read this article before moving on to [Methodology Assignment 2](../../../assignments/methodology/02), which is due on Tuesday, October 31st.
 In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](../../../assigmments/projects/q1).

 {: .red }
-**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due at on Monday, November 6th.
+**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due on Monday, November 6th.
 The report part of your checkpoint submission will consist of the [title, abstract](#title-and-abstract), and [introduction](#introduction) of your Quarter 1 Project.
 These components are discussed in more detail below.**

 ---